fidian/bonkers/README.md

     your_command 108 145 189 109 145 187
     your_command 108 144 189 108 145 189

+Compiling bonkers and running `./bonkers -q -c examples/stress-ball.sh` will show the sensor values and graphs.

 ### EB Brands - USB !
 Key